Gloves or Mitts? The Skier’s Debate

 Chris Rubens demonstrates how the throwing of devil horns could be difficult in mittens.
 Photo: Bryn Hughes

-For heliskiing specific, Cory recommends the Heli Gloves.
+For heliskiing specifically, Cory recommends the Heli Gloves.
 Why?
-To develop these gloves, Hestra worked with people that heli ski the most: ACMG ski guides.
-Together they designed a warm and durable glove that would last the harsh (but fun!)
-Canadian winters.
+To develop these gloves, Hestra worked with people who heli-ski the most: ACMG ski guides.
+Together, they designed a warm and durable glove that would last through harsh conditions—the ideal winter gloves, incorporating breathable materials and synthetic insulation for fun in the snow.
 The Heli Gloves (aptly named) are great because of the impregnated goat leather for maximum durability, pre-curved finger design for a natural fit, over-the-cuff gusset to help seal out snow and a removable insulated liner.

 Seth Morrison Dropping In With A Good Set Of Hestra Gloves On.
 Photo:: Blake Jorgenson